-- The Complaint involves a series of payments made by the Complainant from his account held with Foris DAX, to unknown external wallets. - The Arbiter considers that no adequate and sufficient evidence has however emerged to substantiate the claim that the Service Provider could have itself prevented or stopped the transaction.
-This also given the nature of the transactions which involved crypto assets, the type of service provided, and other reasons as outlined below. - The exchange of fiat currency into crypto and withdrawals from one's crypto account, including withdrawals to an external wallet is, in its own right, part of the typical services provided to millions of users by operators in the crypto field such as the Service Provider. - Furthermore, it has not been demonstrated nor emerged that the alleged fraudster, to whom the payment was made by the Complainant, was another Crypto.com App user and, thus, a client of the Service Provider in the first place.
-The transfer was rather indicated to have been done to an

-'external wallet' and hence the Service Provider had no information about the third party to whom the Complainant was transferring his crypto.

-The Complainant seems to have only contacted the Service Provider on 07 February 2024, some 3 months after the last of the disputed transactions was already executed and finalised.
+- The exchange of fiat currency into crypto and withdrawals from one's crypto account, including withdrawals to an external wallet is, in its own right, part of the typical services provided to millions of users by operators in the crypto field such as the Service Provider. - Furthermore, it has not been demonstrated nor emerged that the alleged fraudster to whom the payment was made by the Complainant was another Crypto.com App user and, thus, a client of the Service Provider in the first place.
+The transfer was rather indicated to have been done to an 'external wallet' and hence the Service Provider had no information about the third party to whom the Complainant was transferring his crypto. - The Complainant seems to have only contacted the Service Provider on 10 June 2024, some 8 months after the last of the disputed transactions was already executed and finalised.